 Do Impacted Wisdom Teeth Always Need to Be Removed?

-In many cases, having the oral surgery in Houston to remove impacted wisdom teeth is the wisest course of action, even if the teeth aren’t causing any symptoms yet.
+In many cases, having oral surgery in Houston to remove impacted wisdom teeth is the wisest course of action, even if the teeth aren’t causing any symptoms.
 However, if the teeth present a low risk to your oral health, you may be able to retain them.
 Talking to your dentist or oral surgeon about all the pros and cons of getting the teeth removed can help you make an informed and confident decision about the future of these third molars.